cis3296s22/prj-youtubestats/README.md

 # Youtube History Analysis

-This package locally downloads the metadata for all video in a user's Youtube history and performs a quick analysis.
+This package locally downloads the metadata for all video in a user's Youtube history and performs an analysis.
 The results are then displayed in the browser.

 ## Example